 The mission of the Anglican Free Communion was to act as a reunion church among the various Protestant bodies, possessing valid Catholic sacraments and thus avoiding the objections raised by the Holy See to the Holy Orders of the Church of England.
 The 1662 Book of Common Prayer was the normative liturgy, while the 1878 Constitution and Canons of the Reformed Episcopal Church in Great Britain were adopted.
 Checkemian was elected the first Primus as Mar Leon, and the Pro-Cathedral of the church was St Stephen’s Church, East Ham.
 In 1900, Checkemian retired from the Primacy in favour of Stevens, also passing to him the headship of the United Armenian Catholic Church of the British Isles, a body for Armenian expatriates that he had founded in 1889.
 In 1917 the Anglican Free Communion was legally recognized by the English courts when one of its clergymen was declared exempt from military service by virtue of his ordination.

-Currently The Anglican Free Communion is a communion of free anglican churches around the world, living an anglican reconciliation and unity
+Currently The Anglican Free Communion International is a communion of free Anglican churches around the world, living an Anglican reconciliation and unity.

 The following Mission statement was approved, in General Synod 2012, in Bolivia, with an initial theme statement